What is Bobtail Insurance?

 Whether or not your accident occurs during a personal or business trip should not affect your coverage.
 Using your tractor for personal errands, like grocery shopping, is fine as long as the errand does not involve you hauling a trailer or other equipment.

-Bobtail Liability insurance often is confused with Non-Trucking Liability insurance, but there are important differences between them.
+Bobtail Insurance often is confused with Non Trucking Liability insurance, but there are important differences between them.

 Verify with your motor carrier which coverage they require.